 Fashion photoshoot production.
-Part 2 of a series of 3 consider pre-production, production & post-production.
+Part 2 of 2 considering pre-production, production & post-production.
 This is for those planning or commissioning a fashion photoshoot.

 Preparation and Planning into Action